-Electrical Question: I live in an NYC apartment with two roommates and this apartment, though spacious, is really inconvenient.
-We have a window Air Conditioner (AC) set up in the living room but it only cools down that room and the kitchen, not the little hallway leading into our bedrooms.
-We all have portable ACs in our room for that, but whenever I try to turn on my portable AC, the window AC also goes off after a minute or so, we noticed that the circuit breaker keeps popping/tripping so we go back and reset it.
+- We all have portable AC units in our room for that, but whenever I try to turn on my portable AC, the window AC also goes off after a minute or so, we noticed that the circuit breaker keeps popping/tripping so we go back and reset it.
 However, only the window AC automatically turns back on, while my portable AC does not.
 If I try to turn it back on, it runs for a minute again and then shuts off, popping the circuit breaker switch again.
 My roommate’s portable AC is able to run at the same time as the window AC, and the other roommate’s portable AC is on a different circuit (fairly certain since she never seems to have problems with it shutting off), so right now I’m the only one without AC and it is sweltering in this NYC heat.

-However, tonight I turned my portable AC on with the window AC running and it is working… my roommate’s portable AC is off though so I think maybe that all three ACs can’t run at the same time?
+- However, tonight I turned my portable AC on with the window AC running and it is working.
+My roommate’s portable AC is off though so I think maybe that all three AC units can’t run at the same time?

-I contacted my landlord who said he would send his repairman over to look at it soon but he’s slow with these things so I don’t know how soon that will be.
-What exactly can be done in this situation… is it possible to somehow rewire the circuit so that one of our ACs can go onto a different circuit and everyone can have their ACs on?
+- I contacted my landlord who said he would send his repairman over to look at it soon but he’s slow with these things so I don’t know how soon that will be.
+What exactly can be done in this situation… is it possible to somehow rewire the circuit so that one of our AC units can go onto a different circuit and everyone can have their AC units on?